istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 kubeconfig it has not written yet.
   ([Issue #60668](https://github.com/istio/istio/issues/60668))

-- **Fixed** default http retries for inbound routes of waypoints.
-The mesh config's defaultHttpRetryPolicy will apply to local services attached to waypoints.
+- **Fixed** default HTTP retries for inbound routes of waypoints.
+The `meshConfig.defaultHttpRetryPolicy` setting now applies to local services attached to waypoints.
   ([Issue #60682](https://github.com/istio/istio/issues/60682))

 - **Fixed** an issue where `EXIT_ON_ZERO_ACTIVE_CONNECTIONS` never fired on ambient ingress gateways and waypoints because pilot-agent's drain loop counted in-process connections on Envoy's HBONE internal listeners (`connect_originate`, `connect_terminate`, `main_internal`, etc.), preventing the active-connection count from reaching zero and forcing the proxy to wait until `terminationGracePeriodSeconds`.
   ([Issue #60728](https://github.com/istio/istio/issues/60728))

-- **Fixed** an issue where service.istio.io/canonical-name label can end up ending in an invalid "." or "_" when truncated to 63 chars in the injection template.
+- **Fixed** an issue where the `service.istio.io/canonical-name` label could end with an invalid `.` or `_` when truncated to 63 characters in the injection template.

 - **Fixed** an issue where an `HTTPRoute` with empty or omitted `backendRefs` returned an HTTP 404 status code instead of 500.
 This matches the behavior